MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/control-center-desktop-flow-scheduler.md

 ms.topic: conceptual
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.date: 08/01/2023
+ms.date: 08/04/2023
 ms.author: grarchib
 ms.reviewer: angieandrews
 ---

-# Control Center Desktop Flow Scheduler
+# Control Center desktop flow scheduler

-In the Automation Kit, the Control Center offers comprehensive Desktop Flow Scheduling capabilities, allowing users to check the Power Automate Desktop flows that are scheduled for execution triggered by a recurring Power Automate Cloud Flow.
+In the Automation Kit, the Control Center offers comprehensive desktop flow scheduling capabilities, allowing users to check the Power Automate Desktop flows that are scheduled for execution triggered by a recurring Power Automate Cloud Flow.
 This scheduling feature provides users with the option to view the overall status of scheduled flows and restart either the cloud flow or desktop flow.

 ## Features